 We are a team of physicians, psychologists and economists at Charité Universitätsmedizin Berlin.
 Our mission is to improve measurement of health from a patients perspective in order to learn about health outcomes of medical treatments.
 We develop, validate and implement generic and disease specific patient-reported outcome measures and we use state-of-the-art methods to collect and analyze patient-reported outcome data in clinical practice and research.

 On our website, you can find the latest news from our group, an overview of the members and some of the current projects as well as the list of publications.
 Check out the tag cloud and feel free to get in touch!

 The latest news from our group.

-I held the webinar yesterday and there was quite some turnout.
-Unfortunately, the technology failed and i couldn’t record the webinar.
-Find my slides here, though!
+Yesterday, the PRO scoring webinar took place.
+Find my slides and a recording of the talk here.
 Feel free to get in touch if you have questions on the material.